Lapin0t/DNS/readme.rst

-The goal here is to replace the current DNS system used to attribute global names to computers on the internet, but doing it in a cryptographically authentificated way it will also replace the current hierarchical SSL PKI and will provide some basis to build an name system not only for computers but also for humans.
+The goal here is to replace the current DNS system used to attribute global names to computers on the internet, but doing it in a cryptographically authentificated way it will also replace the current hierarchical TLS PKI and will provide some basis to build an name system not only for computers but also for humans.
 It does not seek to be compatible with anything, but care is taken to allow it to exist alongside current systems (it can also obviously exist by